robdevops/check_ntp_clients/README.md

 # check_ntp_clients
 `check_ntp_clients` plugin for Nagios / Icinga.
-Warns about stale clients known to `ntpd` or `chronyd` ntp servers.
+Warns about stale clients known to `ntpd` or `chronyd` NTP servers.

 ## Description
-Warns about known ntp clients we haven't heard from in a while.
+Warns about known NTP clients we haven't heard from in a while.
 Supports chronyd and ntpd.

+Uses runtime network statistics counters to discover clients.
+Note that this means the client list is cleared when ntpd or chronyd are restarted, making it possible to miss a stale client if the server is restarted at an unfortunate time.
+It is therefore recommended to have additional tests which check each client's local clock against the server, but this test is very useful in complement as a preventative measure.

 ## Usage
 ```